microsoft/azure-software-radio-hello-world/stage2/hello_world_stage2.md

 <center><img src="images/event-hub-sink-block.png"/></center>

 Double click it to bring up the properties for the block.
 Select **connection_string** for the Auth Method and paste in the Connection String in the appropriate field.
 Enter the name of the Event Hub instance you created (not the namespace) in the Event Hub Name field.
-Now enable the Event Hub Sink block and run the flowgraph again.
+Now enable the Event Hub Sink block and run the flowgraph again, you can continue to the next step while it runs.

  <center><img src="images/event-hub-sink-properties.png"/></center>

  If you go to the Azure Portal and navigate to your Event Hub instance, you should start to see the graphs show that messages are being received from the flowgraph, note that it may take a minute to update.
-If you dont see messages arrive then re-run the flowgraph and refresh the page.
+If you don't see messages arrive then re-run the flowgraph and refresh the page.
+Once messages activity is seen, you can stop the flowgraph by closing the window that opened when it started.

  <center><img src="images/event-hub-graphs.png"/></center>